phiamo/cookieless-poc/README.md

 Due to ITP2 (Apple's intelligent tracking protection) third-party-cookies and many other historically used tracking mechanisms don`t work anymore.

-To overcome this there are several techniques available
+To overcome this there are several techniques available, generating a Identifier available at both affiliate and merchants page

 - bounceless
   - redirect to the target url directly without bouncing through third party cookies